 You can get multiple fillings at once, depending on the severity of your cavities and your comfort.
 Many dentists do two to four fillings in one visit, but it’s best to discuss your needs with your dentist.

-Receive one or more of our general dental treatments to improve the health of your teeth and gums.
+Receive one or more of our general dental treatments in Leland, NC, to improve the health of your teeth and gums.
 Schedule a consultation with our dental team on our website or call 910-519-1624.
-Let us know if you have any further questions and we will be happy to help you.
+Let us know if you have any further questions, and we will be happy to help you.